FarronF/limerick-council-meetings/meetings/2018/07/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th June 2018.md

 • Are noise levels from wind turbine at Vistakon recorded?

-• Shannonvale, Old Cratloe Road should be included in Plan.--- 5
+• Shannonvale, Old Cratloe Road should be included in Plan.
+---
+5

 The Senior Executive Engineer, Physical Development responded to the issues raised.